idokka/hugo-theme-hello-friend-blue/README.md

 ## How to start

-You can download the theme manually by going to [https://github.com/panr/hugo-theme-hello-friend.git](https://github.com/panr/hugo-theme-hello-friend.git) and pasting it to `themes/hello-friend` in your root directory.
+You can download the theme manually by going to [repository][repo] and pasting it to `themes/hello-friend-blue` in your root directory.

 You can also choose **one of the 3 possibilities** to install the theme: